luHub/VPL/binnacle/NOTES.md

 - All the modern design practices ended up adding more to the process than actual value.
 Don't follow them blindly over time. what worked on a time frame might not work in another one.
 Do not avoid the mental challenge to adapt over time, to challenge control or status-quo,even adapting by laziness is preferred asking why really need to do this?

+- I think is good that code reflects the mindset of a programmer, because if code is a reflection of your thinking process then the more different personalities the more rich code that is created.
+In my opinion innovation comes from the thinking process that gets better as more different mindsets solve a problem.
+If we make this a standard process then innovation is lost.